 If the ACH transaction hasn't been batch processed for the day yet, the sale can be cancelled.
 Otherwise you will need to process a return in order to credit the consumer.

 When ACH Transactions do not clear the supplier’s account, they are returned.
 This can happen for a variety of reasons, including closed accounts, incorrect account numbers, etc. When an item is dishonored, the payment's status will update to 6 - Returned.
-A return could take up to 60 days to process (purchase returns are very rare).
+A return could take up to 60 days to process.

 Information on ACH Sale Webhook events can be found here.

 Each banking day any pending ACH sales are pulled for processing at 5:45 PM EST. During processing, transactions are quality controlled for data issues, and sent off to their respective banks which will credit the specified bank account.
 This will happen overnight at which point the transaction will have a status of ‘Processed’ and should be considered paid.

 Is there a chance the ACH transaction could be returned once it hits the ‘Processed’ status?